-Restitution for Victims of Crime (click here for brochure) in the criminal justice system means payment by an offender to the victim for the damages or financial loss a victim incurred as a result of the crime.
+Restitution for victims of crime in the criminal justice system means payment by an offender to the victim for the damages or financial loss a victim incurred as a result of the crime.

-The police will then send your form to the Crown prosecutor who will determine whether an application will be made to the court.
+The police will then send your form to the Crown prosecutor, who will determine whether an application will be made to the court.
 If the Crown decides not to make the application, you can ask the court to do so.
-If that is the case, you may wish to contact your own lawyer.
+If that is the case, you may want to contact your lawyer.

 Courts can order convicted offenders to pay restitution to victims as part of their sentence.
 Restitution can cover any out-of-pocket losses directly relating to the crime, including:

-- Damage, destruction, and loss of property
+- damage, destruction and loss of property

-- Bodily or psychological harm
+- bodily or psychological harm

-- Expenses incurred in moving out of the offender's house
+- expenses incurred in moving out of the offender's house

-- Losses incurred by unknowingly purchasing or lending money on stolen property
+- losses incurred by unknowingly purchasing or lending money on stolen property

-Under provisions of the Criminal Code of Canada and the Youth Criminal Justice Act, a Victim impact statement:
+Under provisions of the Criminal Code of Canada and the Youth Criminal Justice Act, a victim impact statement:

 is intended to give victims of crime a voice in the criminal justice system; it allows victims to participate in the sentencing of the offender by explaining to the court and the offender, in their own words, how the crime has affected them.